The Brauer loop scheme and orbital varieties: Interlude: Polynomial solution of the Brauer q KZ equation

-Finally we introduce a representation space $V$ for the Brauer algebra. $V$ has as a canonical basis the involutions of $\{1,\ldots,N\}$ without fixed points; we will refer to them as {\dfn link patterns}, and draw them as pairings of points in the upper-half plane, in such a way that they cross transversely and at most once; such ``crossings'' in a link pattern only appear between the pairings $(i,\pi(i))$ and $(j,\pi(j))$ if $i<j<\pi(i)<\pi(j)$ up to switching $i\leftrightarrow\pi(i)$, $j\leftrightarrow\pi(j)$, $(i,\pi(i))\leftrightarrow (j,\pi(j))$.
-Sometimes it will be convenient to identify $\{1,\ldots,N\}$ with $\integers/N\integers$, in which case one can alternatively draws link patterns as pairings of points in a disc, with the $N$ points placed in the counterclockwise order on the boundary circle (as was done in \cite{KZJ}).
+Finally we introduce a representation space for $\Br_N(\beta)$.
+Consider the vector space $V$ with a canonical basis indexed by {\dfn link patterns}, i.e., involutions of $\{1,\ldots,N\}$ without fixed points, and draw them as pairings of points in the upper-half plane, in such a way that they cross transversely and at most once; such ``crossings'' in a link pattern only appear between the pairings $(i,\pi(i))$ and $(j,\pi(j))$ if $i<j<\pi(i)<\pi(j)$ up to switching $i\leftrightarrow\pi(i)$, $j\leftrightarrow\pi(j)$, $(i,\pi(i))\leftrightarrow (j,\pi(j))$.
+Often it will be convenient to identify $\{1,\ldots,N\}$ with $\integers/N\integers$, in which case one can alternatively draw link patterns as pairings of points in a disc, with the $N$ points placed in the counterclockwise order on the boundary circle (as was done in \cite{KZJ}).

-The representation of the Brauer algebra on $V[\beta]$ can be described by the action of its generators on the canonical basis.
+The representation of the Brauer algebra on $V\otimes \complexes[\beta]$ can be described by the action of its generators on the canonical basis.
 The generator $f_i$ acts on a link pattern $\pi$ as the transposition $(i,i+1)$ acting by conjugation, whereas $e_i$ acts as

 This action is best understood graphically, see Fig.~\ref{fig:lps}.